-Figure 5.3 UPS Flow Screen

-5.2.2 Main Menu
+Figure 5.3 UPS Flow Screen 5.2.2 Main Menu

 To access the main menu, press Enter while at the flow screen.
-Table 5.3 below, describes the menu options, and Figure 5.4 on the next page, describes the display.
+Table 5.3 below , describes the menu options, and Figure 5.4 below , describes the display.

-Use the arrow buttons to select the sub-menu options, and press Enter to open the sub menu.
+Use the arrow buttons to select the sub menu options, and press Enter to open the sub menu.
 Press ESC to return to the flow screen.